THIS YEAR’s STEM FAIR is GOING VIRTUAL !!!!

 Work on your project.
 Start early to ensure you have enough time to make observations , collect data and complete your board.

 Utilize a journal!
+This is a great idea for students in Grade 3-5.
 It is a good idea to maintain clear notes and data collection throughout your project timeline.

 Or use this scientific-method worksheet to organize the project and keep track of the section for your board.

 Get help from a parent or other adult, if you need, to help perform your experiments.
 Or, they can help you on science websites or at the library.

 When you are ready, make a display of your final work, any pictures you’ve taken, your scientific method sheet, results page with data and then a short written conclusion.
 Feel free to add drawings, as well as if you had material items for your work (like an experiment, or something you built).